R-WoM: Retrieval-augmented World Model For Computer-use Agents: Experiment

 \subsection{Setup}

 We evaluate R-WoM against three baselines: { \begin{itemize} \item \textbf{Vanilla}: The vanilla approach is adapted from the official implementations: the screenshot-only version for OSWorld provided by GTA-1 \citep{yang2025gta1}, and the screenshot+accessibilty tree version for WebArena provided by WMA \citep{chae2024web}.
-This approach relies solely on the task objective, current observation (represented as screenshots and accessibilty trees) and prior interaction history. \item \textbf{RAG}: A retrieval-augmented generation pipeline that retrieves relevant documentation and augments the LLM before action prediction, which is built upon the vanilla approach. \item \textbf{WoM}: A variant of the WebDreamer \citep{gu2024your} where we implement world model-based dreaming and reward assignment in a LongCoT way as the original iterative way of generating rollouts takes much more LLM calls, which will be discussed with more details in Appendix \ref{app:additional-results}. \end{itemize} }
+This approach relies solely on the task objective, current observation and prior interaction history. \item \textbf{RAG}: A retrieval-augmented generation pipeline that retrieves relevant documentation and augments the LLM before action prediction, which is built upon the vanilla approach. \item \textbf{WebDreamer}: A world model method proposed by \citet{gu2024your} where it adopts an iterative way of generating rollouts through the communication between policy model and world model. \end{itemize} }

-We conduct experiments on two comprehensive benchmarks designed for multi-round interactions in realistic computer-use environments: \textbf{WebArena}~\citep{zhou2023webarena}, which spans web-based tasks across domains such as e-commerce, social forums, and collaborative platforms; and \textbf{OSWorld}~\citep{xie2024osworld}, which covers diverse desktop tasks including file management, terminal commands, and productivity applications.
-Specifically, we sample a subset from these two benchmarks for our experiments where tutorials are available for retrieval purpose and we collect tutorials from both online websites and offline documents.
+We conduct experiments on two challenging online environments: \textbf{WebArena}~\citep{zhou2023webarena}, which spans web-based tasks across domains (e.g., e-commerce, social forums); and \textbf{OSWorld}~\citep{xie2024osworld}, which covers tasks in various desktop applications (e.g., chrome, gimp, libreoffice).
+Specifically, we sample a subset from these two benchmarks (87 from 361 for OSWorld and 113 from 301 unique templates for Webarena) for our experiments where tutorials are available for retrieval purpose and we collect tutorials from both online websites.
+Besides, we also extend R-WoM to tutorial-scarce scenarios by synthesizing tutorials from self-played trajectories (report in Section \ref{sec:extend_to_scarce}).
 The details of the subsets and tutorial collection can be found in Appendix \ref{app:tutorial}.
-We test three popular LLM backbones: \textbf{Qwen-2.5-VL-72B (Instruct version)}~\citep{bai2025qwen2}, \textbf{Claude-3.5-Sonnet}, and \textbf{Claude-3.7-Sonnet}, serving as both the policy and world model.
+If not specifically mentioned, our evaluations are conducted on the following models: \textbf{Qwen-2.5-VL-72B (Instruct version)}~\citep{bai2025qwen2}, \textbf{Claude-3.5-Sonnet}, and \textbf{Claude-3.7-Sonnet}, serving as both the policy and world model.
 For methods requiring retrieval, we build the RAG pipeline with Langchain\footnote{\url{https://github.com/langchain-ai/langchain}}, FAISS~\citep{douze2024faiss} as the vector store, and Qwen-3-Embedding-8B~\citep{zhang2025qwen3} as the embedding model.
 More implementation details can be found in Appendix \ref{app:implementation_detail}.